Revolutionary-Games/Thrive/doc/style_guide.md

   math), e used in `catch` blocks as the exception name.
 Other variables in loops and elsewhere need to be named with actually descriptive variable names.

+- Similarly, some very common abbreviations are used in the code, and can (and should) thus be used when naming variables.
+These are however *rare* exceptions, not the rule.
+The allowed abbreviations are listed below.
+No other abbreviation should be used without prior discussion (and good reasons).
+  - `min`
+  - `max`
+  - `pos`
+  - `rect` (when related to class names and instances)

 - Variables and functions are camelCase or PascalCase depending on their visibilty.
 Classes are PascalCase with leading upper